 The Company will make a reasonable inquiry into the status of any employee, vendor, contractor, consultant or other such third party.
-Inquiries into the status of current or potential employees, vendors, contractors, consultants and other third parties shall include at least a review of the Office of Inspector General ("OIG")'s List of Excluded Individuals and Entities ("LEIE") and of the System for Award Management ("SAM") Excluded Parties List System ("EPLS") the Office of Foreign Asset control ("OFAC") list, any available state Medicaid exclusive lists, and may from time to time, as determined by the Chief Ethics and Compliance Officer, include screening for other criteria or of other lists.
+Inquiries into the status of current or potential employees, vendors, contractors, consultants and other third parties shall include at least a review of the OIG's List of Excluded Individuals and Entities and of the System for Award Management's ("SAM") Excluded Parties List System and may from time to time, as determined by the Chief Ethics and Compliance Officer, include screening for other criteria or of other lists.
 This screening will be performed prior to hiring or contracting.
 Any applicant who demonstrates such a history may not be hired or contracted with.
 Current employees, vendors, contractors, consultants and other third parties shall be screened against the lists mentioned above at least monthly.
 HCSC will sever its business relationship with any individual or entity identified as an Ineligible Party unless that party has an explicit waiver from the debarring agency.